openthread/ot-docs/site/en/codelabs/openthread-hardware/index.lab.md

 > You may have noticed this mentioned a few times throughout the Codelab, when waiting for a device to change states.
 120 seconds is the default value of a Thread Network parameter called ROUTER_SELECTION_JITTER.
-Devices changing from End Device to Router or vice versa delay the change for a random period between 0 and the ROUTER_SELECTION_JITTER (in seconds).
+Devices changing from End Device to Mesh Extender or vice versa delay the change for a random period between 0 and the ROUTER_SELECTION_JITTER (in seconds).
 See the  [Thread Specification](http://threadgroup.org/technology/ourtechnology#specifications) for more information on Thread Network parameters.